MeghanAgarwal/Fleet-of-the-Faithful-Knights/README.md

 I want to say that most of this stuff will just be plug and play but who knows, I might mess something up and break a thing or two.

+#### About the Organization:
+The Fleet of the Faithful Knights is a video game and organization that people can join to participate in various online games.

+Link to the organization's website: Link to org website: https://robertsspaceindustries.com/orgs/FFK#:~:text=The%20Fleet%20of%20the%20Faithful,NEVER%20shy%20away%20from%20battle.

+### Getting Started:
+Install the node packages listed below as a global install.
+After installation, run the commands below.
+Alternatively, you can clone the repo from github and then install the node packages.

 #### Dependencies: